NGMLGroup/Time-Series-Clustering-with-GNNs/README.md

 The following adjacency types (for CER) are available: `identity`, `full`, `random`, `euclidean`, `pearson`, and `correntropy`.

+The following pooling loss methods are available: `diffpool`, `mincut`, `dmon`, and `tvgnn`.

-Alternatively, a complete training session with all datasets/graphs and logging of test metrics can be executed by running the script `run_and_log_results.py` with the following command:
+Alternatively, a complete training session (for model with MinCutPool) with all datasets/graphs and logging of test metrics can be executed by running the script `run_and_log_results.py` with the following command:

 ```bash
 python run_and_log_results.py --experiment={experiment_name}